ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 });
 ~~~

 This will perform a very simple test of rendering the button and making sure it doesn't have any accessibility violations.
-By default it
+By default, it
-will check against the latest W3C standards, as well as best-practices, but you can reduce the requirements if necessary.
+will check against the latest W3C standards, as well as best practices, but you can reduce the requirements if necessary.
 The package docs,
 combined with the documentation for [axe-core](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#options-parameter), should help
 you configure it to your needs.